 She also worked as a lawyer.
 After graduating college and passing the bar, she worked with a judge in the US Court of Appeals and with a judge in the US Supreme Court.
 Her work with the judges dealt with business litigation and defense of actions dealing with the SEC.
 Morrison joined Hall for the diverse leadership and to help restore confidence in the financial industry again.
 After the recession, investors lost confidence and she wanted to work to restore that.

 Helane Morrison, no matter what field she worked in, fought against deceptive crimes and financial predators.
-She worked to ensure that institutions and companies did not prey on the investors.
 During the recession in 2007, she saw how many institutions took government bailouts due to economic uncertainty and many people were left to wonder about the security of their own salary.
-With her degree in journalism and her license to practice law, she worked to ensure that people were not taken advantage of during this tough time.